Shopify/polaris/.changeset/nervous-bats-switch.md

 '@shopify/stylelint-polaris': patch
 ---

-Explore RegExp pattern for addressing out of memory issue
+Use RegExp pattern to exclude invalid scope reports and address memory issues